sanyaade-iot/blog/_posts/2014-11-12-introducing-the-19-dollar-photon.md

 ## Accessories from our friends at IDEO, Adafruit, Seeed Studio, and Fritzing

-The Photon is at its best when surrounded by friends, so we called on a few friends of our own to make sure it wasn't lonely.
+The Photon is at its best when it teams up with others, so we called on a few friends to make sure it doesn't get lonely.

 We've invited along some of the top names in prototyping and development tools.
 Check this out: